FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Part A.
 ## Connect to your Pi
 Just like you did in the lab prep, ssh on to your pi.
-Once there create a Python environment.
+Once you get there, create a Python environment by typing the following commands.

 ```
-ssh pi@ixe00
+ssh pi@<your Pi's IP address>
+...
 pi@ixe00:~ $ virtualenv circuitpython
 pi@ixe00:~ $ source circuitpython/bin/activate
 (circuitpython) pi@ixe00:~ $